Balluff/docker-sws/README.md

 # Build and run the service with one command
 docker-compose -f docker-compose.test.yml up --build

+# Stopping the service and clean-up the resources
+docker-compose -f docker-compose.test.yml down
 ```

 Have a look inside the docker log for the test result: